Colruyt Group’s approach to mobility

 Making our employees’ kilometres greener

-Half of our company vehicles run on alternative energy, as a cleaner alternative to petrol or diesel.
-At the moment, most of these vehicles run on CNG: 45 % of passenger cars.
+More than half of our company vehicles run on alternative energy, as a cleaner alternative to petrol or diesel.
+At the moment, most of these vehicles run on CNG: 43,7 % of passenger cars.
 Most of our replacement cars are also CNG cars.